fritzrehde/footy/README.md

 Since footy uses the data provided by [football-data.org](https://www.football-data.org/), an api-key is required.
 You can register for one [here](https://www.football-data.org/client/register) for free.

-Once installed, set the api-key by running `footy -k <api-key>` or manually create the file `$HOME/.config/footy/api-key.txt` containing only the api-key.
+Once footy is installed, set the api-key by running `footy -k <api-key>` or manually create the file `$HOME/.config/footy/api-key.txt` containing only the api-key.

 ### Build from source
 ```shell